rockymiss/mcgraths-sweetshop/README.md

 **Would there be other pages within your own site you could link to from your chosen page?**

-Cake Supplies, Sweet Products, Post a picture of your cake, error pages
+Cake Supplies, Post a picture of your cake, error pages

 **Are there opportunities to link back to external websites that already rank highly on Google?**